gchq/annchor/doc/user_guide.rst

     Brute Force Time: 304.143 seconds
     Brute Force Accuracy: 0 incorrect NN pairs (0.000%)

 That's about 5 minutes.
 Remember, we only have 800 points in our data set!
-Imagine how badly approach will scale.
+Imagine how badly this approach will scale.

 ANNchor
 ^^^^^^^